0xb0rn3/krilin/README.md

 ## 🔥 Overview

-**Krilin** is a powerful tool designed to transform your Debian-based system into a formidable penetration testing platform by integrating selected Kali Linux tools and kernels.
-With a dramatic, visually appealing interface, Krilin makes the installation process not just effective, but enjoyable.
+**Krilin** is a powerful tool designed to transform your Debian-based system into a formidable penetration testing platform by integrating selected Kali Linux tools and kernels SAFELY with a dramatic, visually appealing interface, Krilin makes the installation process not just effective, but enjoyable whilst still preserving your user environment and not rebranding your system into KALI LINUX.

 ## ✨ Features